Fedi-jou/vaccination_map/README.md

 ### the map is installed and imported from :
 1. react-map-gl
 ### main goal of this project to use "Usecontext" hook and introduce ReactmapGl as a replacement for google maps .
+### Other packages :
+1. bootstrap / react-bootstrap
+2. numeral

 # Getting Started with Create React App